Charlotte Alimony Attorneys

 The Charlotte divorce attorneys at Krusch & Sellers, P.A. are dedicated to helping you navigate your divorce.
 We understand that this time can be stressful and overwhelming, as there are dozens of decisions you need to make and are unsure of where to turn to.

 When it comes to alimony and spousal support we can help determine what the best possible outcome for your situation.
-Our Charlotte spousal support attorneys have decades of experience and can answer any questions or concerns you may have during this process.
+Our Charlotte spousal support attorneys have over six decades of combined experience and can answer any questions or concerns you may have during this process.

 factors to consider when calculating alimony and spousal support include:

 - Income disparity between both parties